Chapter III: Ljubljana

 Does this road ahead represents a future for your library?

-The language of the Workshop will be English.
+The language of the Workshop: English.

 The sessions will be videoed and made available on the Conference website after the event.
 They will also be live streamed during the Workshops themselves.